rail-berkeley/soar/README.md

 from the `data_collection` directory.
 The script `main.py` contains the code for iterating through the full autonomous data collection loop: querying the VLM for which task to command, querying the SuSIE server for a subgoal image, rolling out the policy, querying the VLM for success determination, and logging.
 You should be able to keep this script and the robot running for many hours at a time, potentially periodically resetting a fallen object in the robot's environment.

 ## Model Training

+## RLDS Data Conversion
+We convert the raw data logged in the `data_collection/*` directories into the commonly used RLDS format.
+The conversion code is located in the `rlds_converter` directory.
+See [rlds_converter/README.md](https://github.com/rail-berkeley/soar/blob/main/rlds_converter/README.md) for more information.

 ## Contributing
 To enable code checks and auto-formatting, please install pre-commit hooks (run this in the root directory):